 Hike Right!
 The Essentials Every Hiker Should Have in Their Pack

 Whether it’s an hour of walking on trails in a state park or a week-long journey through the mountain wilds, there are a few things that every hiker should bring with them.
 Being well-equipped not only makes the adventure smoother and more fun, it also has the potential to be life-saving in an emergency situation.
+Even carry on backpacks for plane/train/ship travel can make a difference in quality of travel depending on the quality of the backpack.
 However, there is a fine line between being prepared and over-packing, so hikers need to make their own informed packing decisions based on their plans and their personal needs.
 Here are four things every hiker should pack.

 1. Food and Water

 Always bring a bottle of water and a snack on any hiking trip.
 Staying hydrated and maintaining blood sugar levels are essential for staying healthy and energetic during extended periods of physical exercise while hiking.
 This convenience can become a necessity if you get lost or become injured far from home, as it could be hours or even days before help arrives.
 It also gives you the option to extend your hiking trip a little longer than planned if the desire arises.

 Many people enjoy listening to their favorite tunes to keep them motivated and pumped while they are on the trail.
 However, you need to avoid the temptation to just stick a pair of buds in your ears.
 Headphones can block out important sounds, like a warning cry from a biker coming up behind you or the crashing of a branch falling from above.
 Hikers should consider using a set of portable bluetooth speakers, like Renogy wireless models, to safely listen to music on the trail.
 Such speakers allow the hiker to enjoy their music while being able to keep their ears open.